swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-15-track-model-evolution-with-dvc.md

 You can now safely continue to the next chapter.

+!!! abstract "Take away"

+    - **Comparing experiments is essential for data-driven decisions**: DVC provides `dvc params diff`, `dvc metrics diff`, and `dvc plots diff` to compare any two points in your experiment history (e.g., HEAD vs workspace, or any two commits), making it easy to evaluate whether changes improve your model.
+    - **Track parameters, metrics, and plots together**: The combination of parameters (what you changed), metrics (quantitative results), and plots (visual results) gives you a complete picture of how model modifications affect performance.
+    - **Version control for ML experiments enables safe experimentation**: Just like Git allows you to experiment with code changes and revert if needed, DVC enables the same workflow for ML experiments.
+Try new approaches confidently knowing you can always go back.
+    - **Visualizations make differences clear**: The `dvc plots diff --open` command generates an HTML report with side-by-side comparisons, making it easy to share results with team members and stakeholders without requiring them to run the experiments themselves.

 ## State of the MLOps process

 - [x] Notebook has been transformed into scripts for production